imagej/imagej.github.io/_pages/imaging/principles.md

 The page is a collection of principles for the entire image analysis process, from acquisition to processing to analysis.

+{% include notice icon="tip" content="For a thorough introduction to bioimaging specifically, much of which is applicable to scientific imaging as a whole, check out the [bioimagingguide.org](https://www.bioimagingguide.org/)!" %}

 # Image acquisition

 ## Introduction